Cheap and Fast Trains and Buses to Berlin’s Low-Cost Airline Flughafen

 NOTE: Berlin Brandenburg International Willy Brandt Airport (BER / BBI) will replace Berlin Tegel (TXL) and Berlin Schönefeld (SXF) airports as the only airport serving the capital of Germany

-from March 17, 2013 eventually (possibly 2020).
+from March 17, 2013 eventually (possibly end 2020).
 Until BER actually opens, all existing transportation links to Schönefeld and Tegel will operate unaltered.

-Check train timetable at Deutsche Bahn’s English website – online tickets are not available for short journeys inside cities such as the journey from Schönefeld to downtown Berlin but station vending machines work in English and are easy enough to use.
+Check train timetables at Deutsche Bahn’s English website – (Berlin to SXF / SXF to Berlin).
+Online tickets are not available for short journeys inside cities such as the journey from Schönefeld to downtown Berlin but station vending machines work in English and are easy enough to use.
 Avoid schedules with more than one change, and it may often be easier to simply wait for the twice-hourly direct trains.

 Transportation from Schönefeld Airport (SXF) to Central Berlin Mitte

 Schönefeld Airport is to the south of Berlin and partly in the neighboring state Brandenburg.
-It is slightly less conveniently located than Berlin-Tegel Airport (TXL) but transportation options are numerous and will increase in the future once the a new airport – Berlin-Brandenburg International (BER) actually opens at Schönefeld (maybe 2020) to become the German capital’s only airport.
+It is slightly less conveniently located than Berlin-Tegel Airport (TXL) but transportation options are numerous and will increase in the future once the new airport – Berlin-Brandenburg International (BER) actually opens at Schönefeld (maybe 2020) to become the German capital’s only airport.

 The railway station at Schönefeld Airport is called Station Flughafen Berlin-Schönefeld – try SXF when searching in timetables.
-From here, it is a 400-m (1/4 mile) walk via a covered walkway to the airport – bus 164, 734, 735, 736, 738, and 741 may also be used and the fare is covered by the ABC-zone ticket but walking is usually the faster option.
+From here, it is a 400-m (1/4 mile) walk via a covered walkway to the airport.

 - Transportation options listed below all use the same public transportation tickets.
 A ticket for zones ABC is needed – currently €3.40 and is valid for travel to virtually all parts of Berlin including transiting all the way across town to Berlin-Tegel Airport or to Potsdam.

 - See also Berlin Transportation Tickets and Passes for savings options when using buses and trains in Berlin.